19 March 2018

 And for those for which this matters, cryptocurrencies can make sense.
 This however is a tiny fraction of society.

-And even then, I question the freedom one gets, because even with cryptocurrencies, the governments can and will exercise control.
+And even then, I question the freedom one gets, because even with cryptocurrencies, the governments can and will exercise control, as discussed below.

 We have to trust that all these entities have our best interests at heart and are keeping our money safe.
 We also have to trust the government not to confiscate or devalue our money.